Here’s a look at Tibet, an autonomous region within China.

 November 8, 1950 - Chinese soldiers of the People’s Liberation Army invade Tibet at Lhasa.

-November 17, 1950 - The Dalai Lama assumes full political power as Tibetan Head of State and Government almost two years ahead of schedule.
-Investiture is moved up from his eighteenth birthday (was to be July 6, 1952) as a result of China's invasion of Tibet.
+November 17, 1950 - The Dalai Lama assumes full political power as Tibetan Head of State and Government ahead of schedule.
+Investiture is moved up from his 18th birthday as a result of China’s invasion of Tibet.

 May 23, 1951 - A Tibetan delegation signs a treaty with China, renouncing independence in return for religious and cultural autonomy.

 March 1959 - The Dalai Lama, his government, and approximately 80,000 Tibetans flee to India.

 1960 - Dharamsala, India, becomes home to the Dalai Lama and headquarters of the government-in-exile of Tibet.

 1965 - China establishes the Tibetan Autonomous Region.